-The basic patterns of cj versus dj will be extended in the following section, where the distinction between the cj form and the dj form is taken to be focus-driven.
+The basic patterns of cj versus dj will be extended in the following section where the distinction between the cj form and the dj form is taken to be focus-driven.
 Two competing hypotheses will be compared.

-3. Focus-based approaches
+3. Focus-based approaches 3.0.
+Two hypotheses

-3.1 Two hypotheses

 Buell (2006) presents two hypotheses from earlier studies on the cj/dj distinction.
 The Postverbal Term Focus hypothesis is based on a study on Setswana (Creissels 1996).
-Under this hypothesis, the element following a cj form is in focus, while the element following a dj form is not in focus.
-As such, if the cj form is not followed by any other elements, the absence of focused elements is the source of ungrammaticality (see also Ndayiragije (1999) on Rundi and Sabel and Zeller (2006) on isiZulu wh-questions).
+Under this hypothesis, the element following a cj form is in focus, while the element following a disjunctive form is not in focus.
+As such, if the cj form is not followed by any other elements, the absence of focused elements is the source of ungrammaticality.
+Also, see Ndayiragije (1999) on Rundi and Sabel & Zeller (2006) on IsiZulu wh-questions.
+However, note that Creissels' (2014) analysis on Setswana does not ascribe to this hypothesis any more.

-A competing focus-based approach is the Verb Focus hypothesis proposed in Güldemann (2003) and based on a study of isiZulu.
-Under this hypothesis, it is the verb itself that is in focus when the verb is in its dj form, while the verb is not in focus in its cj form.
+A competing focus-based approach is the Verb Focus hypothesis proposed in Güldemann (2003) based on a study on IsiZulu.
+In this hypothesis, it is the verb itself that is in focus when the verb is in its dj form, while the verb is not in focus in its cj form.

-The following subsections will examine Xitsonga counterparts to the isiZulu datasets explored in Buell (2006).
-As shown in Buell (2006), Xitsonga has both examples that support the focus-based approaches and examples that raise questions about these approaches.
+Based on IsiZulu data sets explored in Buell (2006), the following subsections will examine Xitsonga counterparts.
+As shown in Buell (2006), Xitsonga has both examples that support the focus based approaches and examples that raise questions about these approaches.